 February’s Random Acts of Kindness Calendar

-- Pick up several McDonald’s or Subway gift cards and keep them in your wallet to hand out to people in need when you see them.
+- Pick up a few McDonald’s or Subway gift cards and keep them in your wallet to hand out to people in need when you see them.

 - Leave a batch of fresh-baked cookies on a neighbour’s doorstep.
 Ring the bell and run away!

-- Have the kids help you bundle up clothing and toys and games that they’ve outgrown.
-Go through your own closet, kitchen and craft room too!
-Bundle everything up, and drop it off at a local charity.
+- Have the kids help you bundle up clothing and toys, games and craft supplies and drop it off at a local charity.

 - Pick up trash!
 Plan a walk around your neighbourhood, or the park, forest or beach.
 Arm yourselves with some plastic bags and gloves, and pick up any garbage you find.

 - Have the kids go through their books.
-Donate a few of them to doctor’s or dentist’s office.
-They’ll be grateful to have a few new for kids to look at while sitting in the waiting room.
+Donate some to doctor’s or dentist’s office.
+They’ll be grateful to have a few new ones for their waiting room.

-- Leave change in or sitting on the vending machine as a nice surprise for the next person who comes along.
+- Leave change in (or sitting on) a vending machine as a nice surprise for the next person who comes along.

 - Make “blessing bags”: Fill small bags with drinks, snacks, gloves, personal hygiene items etc. and keep them in your car, to hand out those less fortunate than yourself.

-- When you’re at the coffee shop, pay for several extra coffees to treat a few customers who come in after you.
+- When you’re at the coffee shop, pay for an extra coffee or two to treat a the customers who come in after you.

-- Let someone go ahead of you in line at the check-out at the grocery store, Walmart etc.
+- Let someone go ahead of you in line at the check-out at the grocery store, Walmart, the pharmacy etc.

-- Round up unworn, hats, scarves and mittens (or even purchase some at the thrift shop), and leave them at a park for those who need them most.
-For some creative inspiration, check out this heartwarming kindness initiative sweeping our nation at the moment.
+- Round up unworn, hats, scarves and mittens (or purchase some at a thrift shop), and leave them at a park for those who need them most.

-- Round up flat sheets, towels or blankets that aren’t needed anymore, and drop them off at your local animal shelter.
-In addition, the animal shelter will accept many other items for donation.
+- Round up old sheets, towels and blankets and drop them off at your local animal shelter.
 Check out this Animal Shelter Wish List for more ideas.

 - Adopt a soldier.
 “Adopt a US Soldier” is a non-profit organization active in over 170 countries, territories and states.
 It connects individuals at home deployed troops, and provides a wonderful opportunity for a family or class to send encouragement and gratitude to those serving abroad.

-- Head to a busy part of town, and drop spare change into parking meters.
-Not only will this be a welcome treat for the next person who pulls up to the meter, you could save others from receiving a ticket if their time has almost run out.
+- Let your kids drop some spare change into a few parking meters in a busy area of town.
+This can be as little as a quarter but it will be a welcome treat for the next person who pulls up to the meter.
+You also might save others from receiving a ticket if their time has almost run out.

 - Be kind to your neighbourhood birds!
 Make one of these simple feeders and hang it in the park or in your neighbour’s yard.